Welcoming Ukrainian Refugees: 13 Stories That Will Renew Your Faith in Humanity

 Missionaries from the Church of Jesus Christ of Latter-day Saints, also known as Mormons, may be best known for knocking on doors in suits and ties.
-But the multinational missionaries have another talent: Speaking many languages, including Ukrainian.
+But the multinational missionaries have another talent: speaking many languages, including Ukrainian.

-As soon as they heard about the Ukraine-Russian war, European missionaries jumped in, volunteering as translators and guides at train stations and border crossings.
+As soon as they heard about the Ukraine-Russia war, European missionaries jumped in, volunteering as translators and guides at train stations and border crossings.
 There, they hold up large signs showing the languages they speak and what they can do to help incoming refugees get oriented and connected with resources.

 A German school opens additional classes just for Ukrainian children

-The Waldorf elementary school in Chemnitz, Germany, has welcomed so many refugee children that it decided to create two new classes just for the Ukrainian students.
+The Waldorf elementary school in Chemnitz, Germany, welcomed so many refugee children that it decided to create two new classes just for the Ukrainian students.
 They still share activities and meals with their German classmates, but this allows them to learn under Ukrainian teachers and stay close to their community.